jodafons/lps-cluster/servers/auth-server/README.md

 ### Q&A

-* Default Kerberos version 5 realm
+* Default Kerberos version 5 realm: `LPS.UFRJ.BR`
-	* LPS.UFRJ.BR
 * Add locations of default Kerberos servers to /etc/krb5.conf?
-	* Yes
+Yes
-* Kerberos servers for your realm
+* Kerberos servers for your realm: `auth-server.lps.ufrj.br`
-	* auth-server.lps.ufrj.br
-* Administrative server for your Kerberos realm
+* Administrative server for your Kerberos realm: `auth-server.lps.ufrj.br`
-	* auth-server.lps.ufrj.br
 * Create the Kerberos KDC configuration automatically?
-	* Yes
+Yes
 * Run the Kerberos V5 administration daemon (kadmind)?
-	* Yes
+Yes

 Don't worry if it fails to start, since your server  isn't set yet.
 So let's set this!